suryanshu-09/dsa-codes/README.md

 # dsa-codes

-This repo contains all the dsa codes I had to write in c.
+This repo contains all the dsa codes I had to write in c as course requirements.